aveltras/amazonka-servant-streaming/README.md

 nix-shell --run 'ghcid -T :main'
 ```

+The server provides two endpoints.

+One accessible at http://localhost:3030/two-steps which first downloads the file from s3 and then streams it to the client.
+This works but is suboptimal as we need an intermediary file so the client can't start downloading before the server finishes fetching from s3.

+Another one accessible at http://localhost:3030/one-step which tries to achieve the desired result (no intermediary file) but is currently failing.
-Currently, the streaming doesn't work and the following error is encountered during the endpoint access:
+The streaming doesn't work and the following error is encountered when accessing the endpoint:

 ```
 HttpExceptionRequest Request {